 Indeterminate tomato varieties also continue to set and ripen fruit throughout the growing season until frost kills the plants.
 They will give you a slow and steady supply of tomatoes, rather than one large harvest.
 However, they tend to start ripening a little later in the season than determinate varieties do because they first spend a good amount of time growing tall.
 It is a good idea to pinch back some of the suckers on indeterminate tomatoes to prevent unmanageable growth.
 Never pinch out a sucker directly below a blossom as this causes uneven growth in the plant and will reduce your harvest.

 The majority of tomato varieties are indeterminate, including most heirlooms and cherry types.
 Even many dwarf tomato varieties are indeterminate.
 Some of the most popular tomatoes to grow, including 'Beefsteak', 'Big Boy', 'Brandywine', 'Sungold', and 'Sweet Million', are indeterminate varieties.

 Early producing varieties, such as 'Early Girl', are also indeterminate.
 However, because they tend to mature earlier and die back before the end of the growing season, they are sometimes labeled semi-determinate.

 The indeterminate varieties need large, sturdy stakes or caging for support because of how long they grow.
 The plants can reach 6 to 10 feet (or taller) and become very heavy.

-Alternatively, tomato plants can be grown upside down as a hanging vine.
+Alternatively, tomatoes can be grown upside down as a hanging vine.
 This eliminates the need for support, keeps the fruit up off the ground, and permits the plant to grow in an open manner to allow sunlight to reach all its parts.
 However, the plant still will be heavy, so use a strong hook and sturdy hanger.